Abanoub-Asaad/Sermov-Fetcher-script/README.md

 - Input
   - Movie or Series name
 - Output
-  - IMDb rating,
+  - IMDb rating
   - Director
   -  Year of release
-  - Stars
+  - Stars (Actors or Actress)
   - Storyline
 - Notes
-  - Sermov stands for Series and Movies
+  - Sermov stands for Series and Movies.